pookleblinky/PookRPG/henchpeople/playersheet.md

 teamwork.md for how you build these relationships in Session 0.
 Teamwork can be between -2 and +2.

+# Skills

+Unlike Call of Cthulhu or Shadowrun, there are no skillchecks.
+Instead, your character has skills related to their job, and using those skills simply triggers a move if applicable.
+It is up to you to convince the GM that you know how to do something.

 # Moves

 This is not D&D, you don't get to just say "I roll strength" or such.
 You don't